-The Ministry of Justice was consulted in the policy development of the powers for managing national security and public order risks, and a draft of the Bill was provided to the Ministry for comment.
+The Ministry of Justice was consulted in the policy development of the powers for managing national security and public order risks, and a draft of this Bill was provided to the Ministry for comment.
+The emergency powers in clauses 17 and 52 have been consulted with the Ministry under short time frames.